grafana/grafana-aws-sdk/README.md

 # Grafana AWS SDK

-This is a common package used for all amazon plugins
+This is a common package that can be used for all amazon plugins.

 ## Backend plugins (go sdk)